CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/CONTRIBUTING.md

 - **Fork this repository.** Create a copy of this repository in your own Github account.
 Watch this breif [tutorial](https://www.youtube.com/watch?v=f5grYMXbAV0&list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD&index=5) on forking in Github.

-- **Send [Pull Requests](https://github.com/CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/pulls) to the `dev` branch.** All Pull Requests must be sent to the `dev` branch from your `feature` branch.
-The `master` branch is the latest release and PRs to that branch will be closed (see Cloud9 setup below for easy, one-line command).
+- **Send Pull Requests (PR) to the `dev` branch.** All Pull Requests must be sent to the `dev` branch from your `feature` branch.
+The `master` branch is the latest release and PRs to that branch will be closed .
+Watch this tutorial on [Pull Requests](https://github.com/CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/pulls).
+See [Submit Pull Request](#submit-pull-request)  below for easy, one-line command.

 - **Only commit relevant changes.** Don't include changes that are not directly relevant to the fix you are making.
 The more focused a PR is, the faster it will get attention and be merged.
 Extra files changing only whitespace or trash files will likely get your PR closed.